Bartapapa/legend/docs/class/rabbits.md

 ### Hopped up
 You can use your legs as a tool with a quality of d8.
 Once per scene, you can state that you rolled the maximum of 8 on your die, although you suffer 1 Fatigue after doing so.

-### Sprinter
+### Charming
-You always run faster than things you see.
-Once per scene, you can run faster than something that's supposed to be much faster than you - but you take 1 Fatigue after doing so.
+As long as you do the talking, you roll a d8 on Reaction rolls.
+Once per day, you can cast Charm as if you had the spellbook.

 ***

-## Crow society
+## Nomadic convoys

-## The Firefly Accord